aXeeDENt/LFA_Labs/Lab 1/RAPORT.md

     }
 ```

 * The I added a `generateString()` method, for generation a random string using the grammar I have.
 Here is the most important condition for this method.
-It uses a rand class to choose randomly any next step from rules P.
+It uses a rand class to choose randomly any next step from rules P. So sum it up it creates a list productions for current char, using rand it chooses the random from the rules for each non-terminal, and replaces using `.Remove` -> `.Insert`

 ```cs
 if (P.ContainsKey(currentChar))